Corporate Europe Observatory (CEO)

-Not all these staff work full-time for CEO; many are part-time and the percentages given relate to their total working hours.
+Not all these staff work full-time for CEO; many are part-time.
 Our FTE calculation is based on rounding up all figures and reflects the current situation in April 2021.
-Please note that some staff work substantially less than the FTE percentages given.
+Please note that some staff work on lobbying less than the 25% FTE percentage mentioned above.

 Person in charge of EU relations